ReviveToday/website/psp/cfw/index.md

 ### Deciding on your Custom Firmware

-All devices (but Street) are capable of custom firmware, but not all of them are as straightforward as the PSP 1000.
-You can use our wizard or the Hackinformer site to specify your PSP and discover which process will work for yours.
+All devices are capable of custom firmware, but not all of them are as straightforward as the PSP 1000.
+You can use our wizard to specify your PSP and discover which process will work for yours.

 <div class="container text-center">
 	<div class="row align-items-start">